Please note:

 The OATCJ

-Please see the OATCJ to access the cases.
-When linking to individual cases from Learning Management Systems, or other classroom management software please use the “permalinks” available for each case by right clicking — or command button clicking with Macs — on the case titles, and selecting "copy link location."
+The Case Centre.
+Cases are available in HTML and PDF format.
+When linking to individual cases from Learning Management Systems or other classroom management software, please use the "permalinks" available for each case by right clicking on the case titles (or command button clicking with Macs), and selecting "copy link location".

 Submission guidelines